 5) Ensure governance and compliance and reduce risk by eliminating error-prone processes

 Creating a trusted master data foundation that supports your unique business strategy and digital transformation efforts is possible with a digital business hub.
-With MDM at its core, a digital business hub lets you collect data from various domains once and create a consolidated version of the truth for use everywhere.
+With master data management at its core, a digital business hub lets you collect data from various domains once and create a consolidated version of the truth for use everywhere.

 Master data management provides an accurate, current, complete and relevant source of master data to support business processes and transactions.
 It ensures your business is operating on a consistent foundation of master data that you — and your partners and customers — can trust.